lizmat/App-Rak/README.md

 --blame-per-line
 ----------------

 Flag.
 Only makes sense if the pattern is a `Callable`.
-If specified with a `True` value, indicates that each line from the selected files will be provided as [`Git::Blame::Line`](https://raku.land/zef:lizmat/Git::Blame::File#accessors-on-gitblameline) objects if `git blame` can be performed on the a selected file.
+If specified, indicates that each line from the selected files will be provided as [`Git::Blame::Line`](https://raku.land/zef:lizmat/Git::Blame::File#accessors-on-gitblameline) objects if `git blame` can be performed on the a selected file.
 If that is not possible, then the selected file will be ignored.

 If <git blame> information can be obtained, then the associated `Git::Blame::Line` object will be presented to the pattern `Callable`.
-If the Callable returns a true value, then the short representation of the `git blame` information will be shown.
-If the returned value is a string, then that string will be shown.
+If the Callable returns `True`, then the short representation of the `git blame` information will be produced.
+If the returned value is anything else, then the stringification of that object will be produced.

 ```bash
 # show git blame on lines of which the author is "Scooby Doo"